Differential graded cell 2-representations

 \subsection{Quotient-simple pretriangulated \texorpdfstring{$2$}{2}-representations}

-A dg $2$-representation $\bfM$ is called {\bf quotient-simple} if it does not have any proper nonzero dg ideals.
+A pretriangulated $2$-representation $\bfM$ is called {\bf quotient-simple} if it does not have any proper nonzero dg ideals.

-We will now show that passing to dg idempotent completions preserves quotient simplicity.
+We will now show that passing to dg idempotent completions preserves quotient-simplicity.
 Let $\bfM\in \cC\tworep$ and let $\bfI$ be a dg ideal in $\bfM$.
 Denote by $\bfI^\circ$ the dg ideal generated by $\bfI$ in the pretriangulated $2$-representation $\bfM^\circ$ defined in Lemma \ref{extendtocirc}.
-We use this notation for the ideal in $\bfM^\circ$ viewed as either a dg $2$-representation of $\cC$ or $\cC^\circ$.
+We use this notation for the ideal in $\bfM^\circ$ viewed as either a pretriangulated $2$-representation of $\cC$ or $\cC^\circ$.
 We record the following straightforward lemmas.

 \begin{lemma} For objects $X,Y\in\bfM(\ti)$ and dg idempotents $e\colon X\to X$, $e'\colon Y\to Y$, the morphism spaces in $\bfI^\circ$ are given by